whitneysteve/code-samples/README.md

 Javascript algorithms have an associated index.html file that can be opened in a browser and output results to a console.
 Mostly developed using Firefox & Firebug.

-Scala programs can be executed by running ‘scala [name of ]’
+Scala programs can be executed by running ‘scala [name of script]’

 ## Bank